valis9620/hello-world/README.md

 # feedback
-Repository for discuss things with others and answers on their uestions.
+Repository for discuss things with others and answers on their questions.